Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Golgi complex

-Answer is A: The prefix “lyso-” refers to the ability to dissolve or destroy molecules or cells.
+Answer is A: The prefix “lyso-” refers to the ability to dissolve or destroy molecules or cells. - Which form of transport through the plasma membrane requires the expenditure of energy by the cell?

 A. Facilitated diffusion